 Speaker Cupp [01:44:38] So it very well may be.
 We're going to have to get some more information about the process and see how how that can be can be done.
-And so maybe we'll have to we have to revisit this one on that point.
+And so maybe we'll have to we have to we have to revisit this one on that point.
 Leader Russo.